 - "Visual Computing" covers the entire visual computing pipeline by offering various lectures in the field of video processing, computer graphics, visualization, human machine interaction, and optimization.

-In the first year the students attend the compulsory modules, and select a predefined number of modules from the available catalogs core of their profile, respectively.
+In the first year, students attend the compulsory modules and select a number of modules from the available catalogs of their profile, respectively.
 The third semester offers high flexibility as here electives can also be chosen from related Master's programs, or the students can spend the semester abroad.
 The fourth semester is reserved for the master's thesis.

 The Module Guide describes the modules and the required courses belonging to the module.